OpenTermsArchive/engine/CONTRIBUTING.md

 ### Changelog

 All changes to the codebase that impact users must be documented in the [`CHANGELOG.md`](./CHANGELOG.md) file.

-The format to use is documented in the file itself.
+The format to use is [Common Changelog](https://common-changelog.org), with the following additional specifications:

+1. The `unreleased` section of [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) is preserved with the addition of a tag to specify which type of release should be published and to foster discussions about it inside pull requests.
+This tag should be one of the names mandated by SemVer, within brackets: `[patch]`, `[minor]` or `[major]`.
+For example: `## Unreleased [minor]`.
+2. Each listed change must provide an actionable way to adapt the user’s codebase, either directly in the changelog or through instructions or links.

 ## Development